cmanallen/shinto/README.md

 1. Clone the repo.
 2. Change directory into `front`
 3. Run npm start (Python 2 only pass --python 2 if python 3 is your default).
-4. Open `index.html` in a web browser.
+4. Open `index.html` in a web browser with cross origin requests enabled.
+  a.
+On Linux: `chromium --disable-web-security`
+  b.
+On OSX: Install `Allow-Control-Allow-Origin` (Chrome, Chromium)

 ####Django API Usage

-The API is currently unused in the React frontend but it does function (Python 3 only).

 1. Clone the repo
 2. Change directory into the repository root.